gnolang/blog/posts/2024-01-24_wyg-zooma/README.md

 Antoine Breuil, ‘zôÖma,’ is the co-founder of [Teritori](https://app.teritori.com/), an active Gno.land contributor and grantee that’s building key modules and tooling for Gno.
 A firm believer in equal opportunities, free and decentralized access to information, and helping fellow humans, zôÖma is fascinated by human behavior and how we organize ourselves, holding an avant-garde social experiment five years ago with Teritori co-founder ‘Pop.’
 "La Suite du Monde" drew people across France to a small village in the countryside to create a shared community and society—with farmland, accommodation, and tools for common use.

-The goal was to form an in-real-life DAO whose members shared common goals and interests—using blockchain technology with a token to pay for goods and services and vote on governance matters.
-While many people participated and were enthusiastic about creating a shared society, zôÖma admits the experiment was early: no one was interested in interacting with the tech.
+The goal was to form an in-real-life DAO whose members shared common goals and interests using blockchain technology with a token to pay for goods and services and vote on governance matters.
+While many people participated and were enthusiastic about creating a shared society, zôÖma admits the experiment was early- no one was interested in interacting with the tech.
 “90% of people, rural or not, found it too complicated,” he admits.
 “We were a bit naive, but it was fascinating nonetheless.”

 ## A Fascination for Human Behavior